 - If the Comcast email servers give out any errors other than BL000000, you should check out their error explanation page to understand what those errors mean: https://www.xfinity.com/support/articles/email-errors

 - It’s always a good idea to constantly blacklist monitor all of your IP addresses to know as soon as they get listed on any public RBL.
-You can use our platform to do just this.
-We do not monitor the Comcast blacklist (since it is private, and only Comcast has access to it), but it is still a very good indicator to know if/when any public RBL will blacklist your IP addresses; if your IPs start getting blacklisted on public RBLs then it’s most likely they are blacklisted on private RBLs (such as the Comcast blacklist) as well.
+You can use our platform to do just that.
+We do not monitor the Comcast blacklist (since it is private, and only Comcast has access to it), but it is still a very good indicator to know if/when any public RBL will blacklist your IP addresses.
+If your IPs start getting blacklisted on public RBLs, then it’s most likely they are blacklisted on private RBLs (such as the Comcast blacklist) as well.